liamjohnsexton/workshop-relay-costoptimization/Lab 2/README.md

 > **WARNING!** Be careful setting `dryRun` to `false`.
 Though the workflow comes with an approval step, once approved the resources will be terminated.
 Please use caution.

 ### Outcome
-- By clicking on the `list-azure-vms` step, you should see the VM that you created before.
+- By clicking on the `describe-instances` step, you should see ec2 instances active.
-- By clicking on the `filter-vms` step, you should see the VM that you created before that has been identified as a VM that doesn't have any tags.
+- By clicking on the `filter-instances` step, you should see an ec2 instance that is untagged.

 ## Run the workflow manually with `dryRun` turned off